• ResizedImage34068 ptv

 Victoria / Mebourne Road network

-Victoria and Melbourne road network contains different types of roads, they are the following: freeways, tollways, highways and local streets.
-Melbourne tollways roads system is based on electrically e-tag system.
-Person using Citylink/Eastlink will need an toll account to use the tollway.
-There is option of a day pass; this allows a user to use tollway for the day.
-Note there are no coin toll booths on Melbourne tollways network at all.
+Victoria and Melbourne's road network contains different types of roads, including freeways, tollways, highways, and local streets.
+Melbourne's tollway road system is based on an electric e-tag system.
+Individuals using Citylink/Eastlink will need a toll account to access the tollway.
+There is an option for a day pass, which allows users to utilize the tollway for the day.
+It's important to note that there are no coin toll booths on Melbourne's tollway network at all.

 a